nguyenpham/Banksia/README.md

 Resume
 -------
 Banksia can resume a tournament from where it stopped.
-That function can be enabled/disnabled via tag "resumable" in control JSON file (default is on).
+That function can be enabled/disabled via field "resumable" in control JSON file (default is on).
 When playing Banksia will store all neccessary information into file playing.json, save it in current working folder then uses it to resume the tournament.

-If you don't want to resume the previous tournament, type "no" when Banksia asks, or add parametter -no to command line, or delete that file.
+If you don't want to resume the previous uncompleted-tournament, type "no" when Banksia asks, or add parametter -no to the command line, or delete that file.

-You may also create a total new tournament as your design (you can change openings, time control...) or even generate it automatically.
+You may also create a total new tournament as your desire (you may change openings, time control...) or even generate it completely for fully controlling.

 Auto generate JSON files